dincamihai/dincamihai.github.io/source/index.rst

 The technology involved in the projects I've worked on was/is:

-* Python frameworks: Flask, Zope, Django
+* Python frameworks: Flask, Django, Zope
 * Postgres, hstore, MongoDB, Redis
 * Javascript (Backbone-js, Underscore-js, JQuery, Highcharts)
 * Jinja as template engine for Flask, ZPT and DTML for Zope and Handlebars for JS
 * Jenkins, Sentry
+* Vagrant, Saltstack
+* Peewee ORM
 * GIT and SVN (through git-svn)